dimi11/feasb/README.md

 # feasb - Front End As Should Be

+**feasb** is acrinym for Front-End As Should Be.
+It is ultra-small JS package (~7KB) developed in TypeScript that enables you writing and composing views (components) for your TypeScript front-end application.

-If you are stucked with action / dispacher / store / reducer / view and all other artifacts came from React and Flux idea take a look on code bellow.
+If you are stucked and unhappy with action / dispacher / store / reducer / view and all other artifacts came from React / Flux / Redux idea take a look on the code bellow.

 ```typescript
 @UiBinder